De Bange 155 mm cannon: French service in World War I

 In an attempt to match the field artillery employed by the Germans, on 27 November 1914, each French army corps was endowed with a heavy artillery group.
-By November 30 of that year, 112 pieces of 155 L had already been mobilized for this purpose, although other types of heavy pieces were allotted for these groups as well.
-In October–November 1915, a more structured organization was introduced, grouping the 155 L in mobile service in 30 heavy artillery regiments.
-Twenty of these regiments were horse drawn (totaling 320 pieces of 155 L), while ten regiments used motorized tractors for transportation and had a mixture of 155 L and 120 L de Bange guns.
-By 1 August 1916, the number of 155 L guns in mobile service (regardless of means of transportation) reached 738 pieces.
-The number of motorized 155 L guns also increased from 40 at the end of 1915 to 128 in July 1917.
+By November 30 of that year, 112 pieces of 155 L de Bange had already been mobilized for this purpose, although other types of heavy pieces were allotted for these groups as well.
+In October–November 1915, a more structured organization was introduced, grouping the 155 L de Bange in mobile service in 30 heavy artillery regiments.
+Twenty of these regiments were horse drawn (totaling 320 pieces of 155 L de Bange), while ten regiments used motorized tractors for transportation and had a mixture of 155 L de Bange and 120 L de Bange guns.
+By 1 August 1916, the number of 155 L de Bange guns in mobile service (regardless of means of transportation) reached 738 pieces.
+The number of motorized 155 L de Bange guns also increased from 40 at the end of 1915 to 128 in July 1917.